OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/JacU.md

 * Developed Math-in-the-Middle (MitM) paradigm for integrating open-source components into a VRE
 * Implementing the basic setup for the MitM paradigm of intetration for St. Andrews.
 * Working on MathHub.info portal and the underlying MMT-based build system.
-* good progress  on parsing OEIS data set.
 * ODK/MitM paper  at [CICM](http://cicm-conference.org/2016)
+* parsed the OEIS data set, converted it to OMDoc/MMT, established an [OEIS Search Enging](oeissearch.mathweb.org), and found ~3*10^5 connections between sequences based on parsed generating function formulae.
 * OEIS paper at  [ICMS](http://icms2016.zib.de/)
-* First (baby) steps towards a computational foundation.
+* First (baby) steps towards a computational foundation, but deemed that to be non-essential to ODK.

 ---